RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 <br>These interpretations are largely unseen due to the influence operations of Category 6 - also going to in-person where both sides are influenced against her. </b>
 <br><i>- The bigger the challenge, the greater the opportunity.</i>

 These are other risks, origins, and requires cross-confirmations.
+By researching and providing community aid when there's an operation in-progress, you could save a life.
+Here are the layers underneath where a operation comes from...

 ## Private Sector:
 Multiple private companies and services in layers are clearly being used against Amber Heard to this extreme of volume.